 Personal installment loans

 These are short-term loans that are repaid in regular installments over several months.
 Personal installment loans from traditional banks, credit unions, and online lenders may be available.
+These can be useful when you need installment loans on EI in Canada.

 Line of credit